ajsaraujo/my-health-app/README.md

 ## Recomendações

-A seguir, algumas recomendações de estilo, a fim de manter o projeto coerente.
+A seguir, algumas recomendações de estilo, a fim de manter a integridade conceitual do projeto.

 ### Nomeação